The exact cause of Crohn's disease is not known. Research suggests a genetic component to the disease.

 The Hebrew University of Jerusalem explains that over the years, Ashkenazim have generally married within their own ranks.
 This has created a genetic makeup unique to them.
 This has also led to a greater frequency of diseases with causes that are at least in part the result of genetic factors, such as:

 - idiopathic torsion dystonia

 Since Ashkenazi Jews also have a higher risk for Crohn's, the genetic link is being explored as a possible explanation.

-Chromosomes are found within cell nuclei and are tightly bound packages of the genetic material that provide instructions for how an organism functions.
-Humans have 46 pairs of chromosomes in their cells, inherited from their mother and their father.
+Researchers believe that certain human chromosomes may have a role in determining whether or not someone gets Crohn's disease.
+Chromosomes are found within cell nuclei.
+They’re tightly bound packages of the genetic material that provide instructions for how an organism functions.
+Humans have 23 pairs of chromosomes in their cells.
+These are inherited from your mother and your father.

 There can be variations in these chromosomes.
 Sometimes a variation can cause a problem in the function of your body, or at least increase the risk of a problem.